Clarity logoClarity logoClarity

 Where This Shows Up in Clarity

-The TimesFM cash flow forecast integrates into several places across the app:
+The ML cash flow forecast integrates into several places across the app:

 How Much History Does It Need?

-TimesFM works best with at least 60-90 days of daily spending data.
-With less than 30 days, Clarity falls back to simpler heuristic projections.
-The model improves as it gets more history — 6 months of data produces noticeably tighter confidence bands than 2 months.
+The model works best with enough historical daily spending data to capture your recurring patterns.
+With very limited history, Clarity falls back to simpler heuristic projections.
+The model improves as it gets more history — several months of data produces noticeably tighter confidence bands than just a few weeks.

 Privacy and Processing